Cedar Creek

 October 19, 1864

-The battles of Third Winchester and Fisher's Hill were both Confederate disasters, and Sheridan's Federals devastated the Shenandoah Valley up to Harrisonburg.
-In fact, the Valley was so devastated during the war that afterward half the population left to go to the West.
-After completing the destruction, Sheridan withdrew to Cedar Creek north of Strasburg.
-Early's Confederates followed them down the valley, but could not subsist on the land.
+The battles of Third Winchester and Fisher's Hill were both Confederate disasters.
+Sheridan's Federals moved south through the Shenanodah Valley to Harrisonburg, then withdrew north, devastating the Valley as they went as part of Grant's move toward a more total war.
+The Valley was so devastated during the war that afterward half the population left to go West.
+After completing the destruction, Sheridan positioned his army behind Cedar Creek north of Strasburg.
+Early's Confederates had followed the Yankees down the valley, but could not subsist on the devastated land.
 Early's 21,000 men faced Sheridan's 31,000 men across Cedar Creek.
 Early could either withdraw or attack, but he could not sit still for long.
 The desperate state of the Confederacy, with Lee besieged at Petersburg and Sherman on the loose, demanded an attack; there was simply not alternative.

 Thoburn's Position